yijun-tang/rudis/README.md

-# Rudis
+# rudis
-Redis Re-implemention in Rust for Self-taught Purpose.
+Redis Re-implemention in Rust for Learning Purpose.
 In order to make it easy, I will reference the very early version Redis [v1.3.7](https://github.com/redis/redis/releases/tag/v1.3.7).

+Since the self-taught purpose of this project, I will ignore some trivial functions (such as virtual memory, cause it's already nonexistent in later redis versions).
+At the same time, I won't rebuild dynamic strings by myself which is replaced by collections structs in std module of Rust.
+Most of the commands listed at docs of v1.3.7 are implemented.

+Supported types
+* string
+* list
+* set
+* zset

+_Note: the hash type is ignored, since the underlying collections type are both HashMap._

 The Statistics of LOC for v1.3.7: